-- E127 Waste generated during construction and operation must be managed in accordance with the following priorities: - (a) waste generation must be avoided and where avoidance is not reasonably practicable, waste generation must be reduced; - (b) where avoiding or reducing waste is not possible, waste must be re-used, recycled, or recovered; and - (c) where re-using, recycling or recovering waste is not possible, waste must be treated or disposed of. - E128 The importation of waste and the storage, treatment, processing, reprocessing or disposal of such waste must comply with the conditions of a current EPL for the CSSI (if applicable), or be done in accordance with a Resource Recovery Exemption or Order issued under the Protection of the Environment Operations (Waste) Regulation 2014, as the case may be. - E129 Waste must only be exported to a site licensed by the EPA for the storage, treatment, processing, reprocessing or disposal of the subject waste, or in accordance with a Resource Recovery Exemption or Order issued under the Protection of the Environment Operations (Waste) Regulation 2014, or to any other place that can lawfully accept such waste.
+- E127 Waste generated during construction and operation must be managed in accordance with the following priorities: - (a) waste generation must be avoided and where avoidance is not reasonably practicable, waste generation must be reduced; - (b) where avoiding or reducing waste is not possible, waste must be re-used, recycled, or recovered; and - (c) where re-using, recycling or recovering waste is not possible, waste must be treated or disposed of. - E128 The importation of waste and storage of virgin excavated natural material (VENM), and the treatment, processing, reprocessing or disposal of any waste, must comply with the Protection of the Environment Operations Act 1997, and the Protection of the Environment Operations (Waste) Regulation 2014, where orders or exemptions apply under the regulation. - E129 Waste must only be exported to a site licensed by the EPA for the storage, treatment, processing, reprocessing or disposal of the subject waste, or in accordance with a Resource Recovery Exemption or Order issued under the Protection of the Environment Operations (Waste) Regulation 2014, or to any other place that can lawfully accept such waste.
 Disposal of waste at these facilities must include GPS tracking of waste vehicles, audits of waste facility receipts and cross verification with the facility.
-All asbestos waste over 10m3 must be tracked through EPA's WasteLocate service. - E130 All waste must be classified in accordance with the EPA's Waste Classification Guidelines, with appropriate records and disposal dockets retained for audit purposes. - E131 Asbestos or asbestos-contaminated materials be uncovered during demolition and construction activities of the CSSI must be strictly managed in accordance with the requirements under the Protection of the Environment Operations (Waste) Regulation 2014 and any guidelines or requirements in force at the date of this approval and issued by the EPA in relation to those materials.
+All asbestos waste over 10m3 must be tracked through EPA's WasteLocate service. - E130 All waste must be classified in accordance with the EPA's Waste Classification Guidelines, with appropriate records and disposal dockets retained for audit purposes. - E131 Asbestos or asbestos-contaminated materials that are discovered during demolition and construction activities of the CSSI must be strictly managed in accordance with the requirements under the Protection of the Environment Operations (Waste) Regulation 2014 and any guidelines or requirements in force at the date of this approval and issued by the EPA in relation to those materials.